avam88/PPP_Food_Service_Closure_Rates/README.md

 ![Screen Shot 2022-11-14 at 10 31 47 PM](https://user-images.githubusercontent.com/107326987/202343205-d33d56ee-a293-44ae-a3c1-0d76581b7359.png)
 - Approval Date is the most significant measured loan predictor for closure status.
 We can see that born out in our visualization earlier that showcased April 2021 as the threshold for businesses being more or less likely to remain open.
 - Forgiveness ratio was the 2nd strongest indicator for closure status, which is also born out in our visualizations.
 - Reported Jobs was the weakest predictor for classification.
-Whether a company employed 500 or 5 employees was less significant than when a business recieved their funding.
+Whether a company employed 500 or 5 employees was less significant indicator for closure status than the funding date.

 ## Final Analysis : Natural "Churn" Rate in Food Service Sector & PPP Impact on Closures
 ### Pre-COVID Food Industry "Churn" Rate vs Churn Rate of PPP Recipients